sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 List.find_by_list_number!(number)   | List.find_by!(list_number: number)
 List.find_by_list_number_and_date(number, date) | List.where(list_number: number, date: date)

-Note: When changing to Rails 4 finders not the behaviour in regard to exceptions as shown in following table.
+Note: When changing to Rails 4 finders note the changed behaviour in regard to exceptions as shown in following table.

 Finder               | Exception